Rajesh-medipally/POMProjectSample/README.md

 # POMProjectSample
-# Fashinette.de application automation sample project
+# Fashionette.de application automation sample project
 This Repository is a sample work for the company fashionatte.de it includes the automation of fashionette.de website. where it includes automation procedures like adding item into cart and loggin into the application.